senzing-garage/docker-compose-demo/docs/docker-compose-kafka-db2/README.md

 ## View data

-When the docker-compose formation is running, different aspects of the formation can be viewed.
+Once the docker-compose formation is running, different aspects of the formation can be viewed.

 Username and password for the following sites were either passed in as environment variables